CloudletLabs/swagger-t-str/README.md

  so that it will be possible to find it automatically based on method `security` definitions.
 You need to enable `auth: true` for your example, so if it is not explicitly enabled, we will get a test failure.
+Instead of `auth: true` it could be an object, same as `x-ample` in the security definitions.

 Sometimes it is handy to save auth data from specific response and use it for other requests.
 For instance, we have `POST /auth_token` endpoint with `Basic` auth,